Dads Against Predators: 2022 Hanes Mall Boulevard shooting

 On June 28, 2022, three members of Dads Against Predators were involved in a shooting at a Target store on Hanes Mall Boulevard, a shopping mall located in Winston-Salem, North Carolina.
 The alleged predator had proposed meeting at an abandoned quarry in the woods, but was convinced to meet at Target instead.
-According to police, three members of DAP lured a man to the Target store using a social media account, after which one vigilante assaulted the target, an incident that was caught by the camera of one of the vigilantes.
-The target, who brought a gun with them to meet the underage girl, then slapped the camera, and a fight ensued, during which he shot one of the group's leaders, Carnicom, in the leg.
+According to police, three members of DAP lured a man to the Target store using a social media account, the target noticed a camera and lunged for it, causing the camera to drop, after which one vigilante assaulted the target.
+The target, who brought a gun with them to meet the underage girl, and a fight ensued, during which he shot one of the group's leaders, Carnicom, in the leg.
 The target of the vigilante group subsequently drove to a local hospital, where he was treated for minor head injuries.

 In January 2023, the Winston-Salem Police Department issued an arrest warrant for each of the three vigilantes associated with the shooting.
 It also charged the man they had lured for carrying a concealed gun.
-The assistant chief of the Fremont Police Department stated that he was not surprised by the shooting because, he said, the organization had been banned from several Ohio stores due to their meet-ups often culminating into violence.
+The assistant chief of the Fremont Police Department stated that he was not surprised by the shooting because, he said, the organization had been banned from several Ohio stores due to their meet-ups often culminating in violence.

+Jay Carnicom 2026 assault allegations

+Jay Carnicom was charged by Clay County, Florida authorities in 2026 after a confrontation with an alleged predator turned violent.
+Police stated that Carnicom used excessive force during the incident, which included assaulting the individual and forcing them to eat cigarette butts.